About High Availability and Disaster Recovery in WebLogic Server

 WebLogic Server Zero Downtime Patching (ZDT Patching) provides an automated mechanism to orchestrate the rollout of patches while avoiding downtime or loss of sessions.
 It reduces risks and downtime of mission-critical applications that require availability and predictability while applying patches.

 Using workflows that you define, you can patch or update any number of nodes in a domain with little or no manual intervention.
-Changes are rolled out to one node at a time, allowing a load balancer such as Oracle Traffic Director to redirect incoming traffic to the remaining nodes until the node has been updated.
+Changes are rolled out to one node at a time, allowing a load balancer to redirect incoming traffic to the remaining nodes until the node has been updated.

 You can use ZDT Patching to update Coherence applications while maintaining high availability of the Coherence data during the rollout process.

 For an overview of the features in ZDT Patching, see Introduction to Zero Downtime Patching in Administering Zero Downtime Patching Workflows.

 WebLogic Server clusters provide scalability and reliability for your applications by distributing the work load among multiple instances of WebLogic Server.